livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 the data grid default script easily enough by selecting the button (1) and executing the following statement in the Message Box (2):

+>Careful of continuation character " \\"

-    set the script of selobj() to the script of button "Default Column" of stack "revDataGridLibrary"
+    set the script of selobj() to the script of button "Default Column" \
+        of stack "revDataGridLibrary"

 #### Customize Behavior ####